Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 Build readiness through sound organization, realistic training, and professional judgment.

 **Outcome**
-The force enters conflict able to adjust and act.
+The force enters conflict, able to adjust and act.

 Chapter: Preparing for War - Conclusion